abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The above is a summary of a worldview that is due to the Greek philosopher Plato and is sometimes called Plato's *theory of forms*.
 Originally, the discipline of logic represents an effort to think and structure our thoughts in a way that they apply to this world of forms i.e. in a "formal" way.
 Today, this original paradigm of logic is known as "classical logic".
 Although it all started with Plato, most of it is due to the 20th century mathematician David Hilbert.

-The existence of the world of forms implies that even if there are many things that we people don't know, at least *somewhere out there* there exists an answer to every question.
+The existence of the world of forms implies that, even if there are many things that we, people, don't know and would not ever know, at least *somewhere out there* there exists an answer to every question.
 In logic, this translates to *the principle of bivalence* that states that *each proposition is either true or false*.
-Due to this principle, propositions in classical logic can be aptly represented using set theory by boolean set, which contains those two values.
+And, due to this principle, propositions in classical logic can be aptly represented in set theory by the boolean set, which contains those two values.

 ![The set of boolean values](boolean_set.svg)